alec-horwitz/Project-Slytherin/README.md

 -------
 The website focuses on the work of the Spring 2017 Art History Senior Seminar taught by Professor Leah Niederstadt.
 Each of the nine students in the class researched a particular museum controversy.

+The website can be accessed via the following link: http://museumcontroversies.webspace.wheatoncollege.edu/index.html

 ABOUT US
 --------
 Created by: